solgenomics/sgn/docs/04_data_analysis_tools.md

 [screenshot of save model page]

 ### Predict phenotypes from an exported model (routine use)
-For phenotype predictions, users can select the model of their choice, and if their selected dataset has scans that were taken using the same spectrometer model, the phenotype the model was trained on can be used for prediction.
-Predicted phenotypes are stored as asuch in the database and are tagged with an ontology term specifying that they are predicted and not directly measured.
+For phenotype predictions, users select a dataset and can then choose from models in the database that were trained using the same spectrometer type as the spectral data in the chosen dataset.
+Predicted phenotypes are stored as such in the database and are tagged with an ontology term specifying that they are predicted and not directly measured.
 Metadata regarding the model used for prediction is stored alongside the predicted value in the database.
 Predicted phenotypes can then be used as normal in other Breedbase analysis tools such as the Selection Index and GWAS.

+### FAQ
+The Breedbase Apectral Analysis Tool does not allow for prediction models involving data from multiple spectrometer types at once.

 References
 * Barnes, R.J., M.S.
 Dhanoa, and S.J.
 Lister.
 1989.
 Standard normal variate transformation and de-trending of near-infrared diffuse reflectance spectra.
 Appl.
 Spectrosc.
 43(5): 772-777. doi: 10.1366/0003702894202201.